fxm90/GradientLoadingBar/readme.md

 [![Example][advanced-example--thumbnail]][advanced-example]

 ##### Note
 The progress-animation starts and stops according to the `isHidden` flag.
 Setting this flag to `false` will start the animation, setting this to `true` will stop the animation.
 Often you don't want to directly show / hide the view and instead smoothly fade it in or out.
 Therefore the view provides the methods `fadeIn(duration:completion)` and `fadeOut(duration:completion)`.
-Based on my [gist](https://gist.github.com/fxm90/723b5def31b46035cd92a641e3b184f6), these methods adjust the `alpha` value of the view and update the `isHidden` flag accordingly.
+Based on the gist [`UIView+AnimateAlpha.swift`](https://gist.github.com/fxm90/723b5def31b46035cd92a641e3b184f6), these methods adjust the `alpha` value of the view and update the `isHidden` flag accordingly.

 ##### Properties
 ###### – `gradientColors: [UIColor]`